 Tree house tent – Every kid loves a hut and wants to be in the backyard.
 Even families without a tree big enough to accommodate a hut can buy standalone tree house kit.
 Whether in a tree, part of a piece of structure or independent, a tree house is a relatively simple family project.

-12 Photos Gallery of: How To Build A Tree House Tent
+12 Picture Gallery: How to Build a Tree House Tent

 Select a suitable tree or area for your stand-alone tree house tent.
 The vision should be place too close to power lines.
 Cut out branches that may be in the way of your platform or pages.
 Determine a design.
 There are many websites that offer tree house plans, or go to your local home delivery store for a kit.
 Purchase all deliveries that are need at once, if possible.
 This does not prevent having enough hardware, proper tools and screws and nuts to complete the job.